Antique Desk Makeover

 photo of paint to use for the makeover

 The best part is that we used regular latex paint in this custom color to make a homemade chalk paint that sticks better to surfaces than the latex paint does.
-Here is our homemade chalk paint recipe.
+Here is our homemade chalk paint recipe, and here are more chalk paint recipes you can also try.

 We chose to use a Wagner FLEXiO paint sprayer for this project for a smooth and even finish.
 Pour your chalk paint into the sprayer, making sure to follow our how to use a Wagner FLEXiO 3500 paint sprayer post so you don’t make mistakes that can ruin your project.